-4.5 All organisational projects are designated a project category (small, medium, large), with required governance, actions and outputs advised.
-A decision matrix to determine project category is embedded in a simple questionnaire on the Managing Projects section of MyUSC (staff intranet).
+4.5 All organisational projects are designated a project category (standard, substantial, complex), with required governance, actions and outputs advised.
+A tool to determine project category is available from the Managing Projects section of MyUSC (staff intranet).

 4.6 All organisational projects are classified to one of the following project types:

 4.7 All projects must be approved in accordance with the University’s Delegations Framework – Governing Policy.
 For Substantial and Complex projects, the Project Sponsor role must be held by a member of University Executive.
 For Standard projects, the Project Sponsor role must be held by a member of University Executive or their delegate.

 4.8 Project approvers must ensure adequate resourcing is applied, commensurate with the project category and subsequent governance requirements.
 Project manager expertise and skills must align with the project category and, if appropriate experience is not internally available, must be sourced externally.
 Costs for project management should be included and funded from the project budget and allocated prior to project approval.

 4.9 Project quality management and assurance will be applied appropriate to the scale and risk of the project.
 This includes processes and activities to determine quality policies, objectives, and responsibilities so that the project will satisfy the needs for which it was undertaken.
 Project assurance costs will be funded from the project budget.